 - When the onions turn golden, stir in the first five spices

-- Stir in tomatoes and add a bit of water so that the spices don’t burn at the bottom and stir until a thick gravy forms
+– Stir in tomatoes and add a bit of water (and the optional coconut milk) so that the spices don’t burn at the bottom and stir until a thick gravy forms

 - Stir in the chickpea and cook for about 10 minutes or so at medium heat